yenzeDM/SeleniumProjectStepik/README.md

 # selenium_project

-My project is auto-testing web shop
+The program that tests the web shop in auto mode